GetStream/ionic-chat-tutorial-react-api/README.md

-# How to Build an Ionic Chat App with React and Stream
+# Build a Real-Time Chat App with Ionic, React, and Stream

-This is the API repo for the tutorial on Medium titled [How to Build an Ionic Chat App with React and Stream](https://levelup.gitconnected.com/how-to-build-an-ionic-chat-app-with-react-and-stream-739b67611280).
-This API is provided to handle token generation and user creation.
+This is the base repo for the tutorial on Medium titled [How to Build an Ionic Chat App with React and Stream](https://levelup.gitconnected.com/how-to-build-an-ionic-chat-app-with-react-and-stream-739b67611280).

 The tutorial walks you through how to build a mobile application with Ionic, React and Chat powered by [Stream](https://getstream.io/chat).

-> The base repo can be found on [GitHub](https://github.com/GetStream/ionic-chat-tutorial-react).

-To spin up the API, click the Deploy with Heroku button below!
+> An API is provided to handle token generation and user creation, which can be found on [GitHub](https://github.com/GetStream/ionic-chat-tutorial-react-api).
+Alternatively, you can click the Deploy with Heroku button below to spin up your API in one click!

 <a href="https://heroku.com/deploy?template=https://github.com/GetStream/ionic-chat-tutorial-react-api" target="_blank">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">